Pregnancy in Puerto Rico: Protecting the Health of Women and Children by Reducing Metal Exposures

 PhD Student in Environmental Health Sciences

-June 25, 2020, Adolescent Health, Child Health, Chronic Disease, Disability, Environmental Health, Epigenetics, Genetics, Health Care Access, Health Disparities, Lead, Nutrition, Pollution, Pregnancy, Reproductive Health, Research, Toxicology, Water Quality
+June 25, 2020, Biostatistics, Adolescent Health, Biostatistics, Child Health, Chronic Disease, Disability, Environmental Health, Epigenetics, Genetics, Health Care Access, Health Disparities, Lead, Nutrition, Pollution, Pregnancy, Reproductive Health, Research, Toxicology, Water Quality

 From a developmental view, children are most vulnerable during pregnancy and birth.